massalabs/massa-docs/web3-dev/decentralized-web.rst

 This section introduces all steps to host your website on the blockchain and register it on Massa’s DNS service, in order to access it using any traditional browser.

-To do so you will need to follow 3 steps:
+To do so you will need to follow 3 simple steps:

 1. Install Thyra on your machine
 2. Create a wallet